 Mimi has been living and breathing her dream of being a full-time yoga teacher since she created O2 Yoga in 1998.
 O2 is a system she believes is like no other for changing and improving body, mind, and spirit.
 She has a BS in nutrition, a BA in psychology, and an MS in exercise physiology.
 Feeling centered, grounded and peaceful involves all facets of the physical and energetic body.
 Yoga is a natural extension of this belief.
 “Yoga represents a way of harnessing all the good energy, focusing it on one point, to create a more harmonious individual and therefore a more peaceful world,” she says.
 Her infectious enthusiasm and love for teaching comes through in everything she does.
 She specializes in strong anatomical focus, adjusting the body to better align and strengthen the spine and therefore create better posture, better mood, better interactions with the world, and a more centered and quiet mind.

 Mimi has been thrilled to receive many “Best Of’s,” including both Somerville and Cambridge Scout’s Honored several years in a row, just to name a few!
-Most importantly, she is inspired every day by her husband, Steven, her two boys, Dylan and Deven, and her family’s ever-increasing number of animals, including their dog Mate and their pig Ender.
+Most importantly, she is inspired every day by her husband, Steven, her two sons, Dylan and Deven, and her family’s ever-increasing number of animals, including their dog Mate and their pig Ender.
 Mimi runs teacher training and retreats locally and internationally.
 She is also incredibly joyful and passionate about vegan cooking, home schooling, animals, traveling with her family, and sailing on their family’s antique sailboat.

 O2 Yoga allows students a place to grow in their practice, to be challenged, to work towards goals, and to be part of a community.
 Our Astanga-inspired, athletic, vinyasa classes are all building on a theme — every month, we have a specific focus that our teachers use to inspire their sequences — which gives students the chance to learn more about a posture or major tenet of the practice in a uniquely consistent way as each of our teachers approach that focus or theme in his or her own way.
 Every teacher at O2 has gone through Mimi’s 200-Hour Yoga Alliance Certified Teacher Training Program, so there will be a similarity in the way classes are constructed with the major difference from teacher to teacher being his or her perspective on the Pose of the Month.